-CO 773 Mental Health Assessment, Tests, and Measures in Counseling Using the DSM-V 3 framework for differential diagnosis of mental disorders commonly treated in the clinical setting (e.g., churches, psychiatric hospitals, outpatient clinics, mental health centers, prisons, private practices, military chaplaincies, etc.) by licensed mental health counselors, licensed clinical pastoral therapists, licensed psychological examiners, licensed marriage and family therapists, substance abuse counselors and licensed clinical social workers.
+CO 773 Mental Health Assessment, Tests, and Measures 3 in Counseling Using the DSM 5

+This course focuses on the assessment of mental disorders as coded in the Diagnostic and Statistical Manual of Mental Disorders, and the International Classification of Diseases, Clinical Modification.
+Students will be given the opportunity to integrate the Theo-Centric (God-Centered) Model within the scope of clinical diagnosis of psychopathology.
+The course will provide a framework for differential diagnosis of mental disorders commonly treated in the clinical setting (e.g., churches, psychiatric hospitals, outpatient clinics, mental health centers, prisons, private practices, military chaplaincies, etc.) by licensed mental health counselors, licensed clinical pastoral therapists, licensed psychological examiners, licensed marriage and family therapists, substance abuse counselors and licensed clinical social workers.

 (Prerequisite: CO 700)